-Last month Automattic announced the acquisition of WooThemes – one of the largest WordPress theme companies out there.
-In addition to adding Woo’s portfolio to Automattic’s arsenal, the company behind WordPress.com added a team of 55 to its manpower which is something incredibly important when you’re growing.
+In May of 2015, Automattic announced the acquisition of WooThemes – one of the largest WordPress theme companies out there.
+This was a strategic acqui-hiring move that allowed them to leverage the outsourcing of WordPress development to a new team in-house and focus on a leading eCommerce product in the WordPress ecosystem.
+As a result, in addition to adding Woo’s portfolio to Automattic’s arsenal, the company behind WordPress.com added a team of 55 to its manpower which is something incredibly important when you’re growing.

 I’m not going to cover the story behind the acquisition since the public data has already been covered in various sources and the future roadmap is not transparent (we are yet to see what happens), but one of my email newsletter comments covered the hiring aspect and how do we deal with it.
 I have also participated in meetups, mastermind groups and podcasts discussing hiring and my perspective on leveraging human resources in a good way, so this is my overview on outsourcing and hiring talent.